Financial-Times/o-colors/MIGRATION.md

 #### oColorsByUsecase

 `oColorsGetUseCase` is now `oColorsByUsecase`.
-By default `oColorsByUsecase` it now errors if a usecase isn't found, unless a `$fallback` colour has been given (which may be `null`).
-A list of usecases is no longer accepted. `oColorsByUsecase` also has a new `$from` argument, to get usecases set by different component or projects.
+By default `oColorsByUsecase` now errors if a usecase isn't found, unless a `$fallback` colour has been given (which may be `null`).
+A list of usecases are no longer accepted. `oColorsByUsecase` also has a new `$from` argument, to get usecases set by different component or projects.

 If getting a usecase set by o-colors update the mixin name:
 ```diff